lacruzanthony/marvel-heroes/README.md

 1. Navigate to the frontend directory: `cd ./src/infrastructure/views/react/marvel-web-app`
    > **Note:** You don't need to run this command if you have already run `pnpm install` in the root folder.
-2. Install dependencies: `npm install`
+2. Install dependencies: `pnpm install`

 ### Running the frontend

-1. Start the frontend: `npm run dev`
+1. Start the frontend: `pnpm run dev`
 2. Open your browser and navigate to `http://localhost:3000`

 ### Building the application